raspibolt/raspibolt/operating-system.md

 ## Get Raspberry Pi OS

-In order to write the operating system to the external drive, we will use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/){:target="_blank"} application v1.7+, which has been updated to include the 64-bit version of the operating system.
+In order to write the operating system to the external drive, we will use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/){:target="_blank"} application v1.7+.

 * Start the Raspberry Pi Imager
 * Select "CHOOSE OS" > "Raspberry Pi OS (Other)" > "Raspberry Pi OS Lite (64-bit)" to have the relevant image flashed to your drive